 2.)
 The fill breaks down

 Either problem is easy to identify.
 The surface of a clumpy pillow will be uneven, with dips and valleys.
-For much clumpy down pillows, a good fluffing will solve your problem.
+For clumpy down pillows, a good fluffing will solve your problem.

 For a severely clumpy pillow, take a few moments and run your fingers through it – gently!
 The motion here is similar to giving someone a scalp massage.